pgodd/Tugbot-Project/README.md

 > *What happens when you stop treating a model boat like a toy and start treating it like a vessel?*

-If you want, next steps could be:

-* `architecture.md` draft
-* `protocol.md` formal spec
-* A **one-page “how to test Tugbot safely”** doc
-* Or tightening this README even further for outsiders vs contributors